News and Updates

 Also beginning with the Fall 2017 term, academic eligibility for all graduate and undergraduate programs will be reviewed at the end of every term, not only at the end of the academic year.
 Students must establish and maintain the required cumulative GPA every term to continue to receive state aid.
 A 3.5 cumulative GPA is required for continued receipt of MESG, and a 2.5 cumulative GPA is required for continued receipt of HELP.
 For other programs, check the specific program rules.
 (The Mississippi Office of Student Financial Aid does not calculate GPAs, but accepts the GPA reported by the attending institution.)

 Updates for the 2016-17 Year

-Beginning with the Fall 2016 term, undergraduate students must enroll in and earn (complete with a passing grade) 15 credit hours per semester to maintain eligibility for state aid for programs that require full-time enrollment.
+Undergraduate students must enroll in and earn (complete with a passing grade) 15 credit hours per semester to maintain eligibility for state aid for programs that require full-time enrollment.

 Phone Call Scam: